peterahrens/PigeonArtifactPLDI2022/README.txt

 1. Many scripts will need to be run from the directory that contains this README.
 For your convenience, we have included a Dockerfile to copy this directory to a container and build and run the required project dependencies.
-If it's at all possible for you to execute `docker build -t pigeon Dockerfile` from the project directory, you can skip to step 5.
+If it's at all possible for you to execute

+    docker build -t pigeon .

+from the project directory, you can skip to step 5.

 2. If you'd rather not use the Dockerfile, there are three main dependencies to